-As Bordeaux is one of the historic centres of France, there is so much to do and see in the city.
+As Bordeaux is one of the historic centres of France, there is much to do and see in the city.
 The most famous monument is Bordeaux’s royal palace square.
 This square was built in the 18th century and is now also home to a stunning oasis water pool.
 A visit to St. Andre Cathedral is a must, a stunning Gothic 15th century building which is a French national monument.

-Bordeaux has a vibrant nightlife, and you are sure to find many bars or clubs that suit your taste no matter your age or preference.
+Bordeaux has a vibrant nightlife, so you are sure to find many bars or clubs that suit your taste no matter your age or preference.
 Place du Parlement is one of the best areas to enjoy some drinks.

 There is a fantastic selection of restaurants in Bordeaux serving fantastic International cuisine, including Japanese, Chinese, Italian and Indian.
-You will also find the finest authentic French cuisine when in Bordeaux.
+You will also find the finest authentic French cuisine in Bordeaux.

 Bordeaux is a family friendly city.
 Kids will love a visit to the Cap sciences building, home to many tremendous exhibits which will stir children’s interest for science!

 This city is a shopping haven for visitors; in fact, Bordeaux is home to the longest shopping street in Europe, Rue de St. Catherines.
 When on this street you will find plenty of both international and French chains selling the finest clothing and products!